airbusgeo/geocube-ingester/docs/developer-guide/interfaces.md

 ### Current Implementations

-The Downloader service is currently able to download Sentinel 1 & 2 products from:
+The Downloader service is currently able to download products from different provider listed [here](../user-guide/providers.md).

-- Peps
-- Copernicus (wip)
-- Creodias
-- Local file system
-- GCS
-- Alaska Satellite Facility

 Depending on the provider, the user may need credentials.
 Please refer to the API documentation of the provider.